KSP-KOS/KOS/doc/source/addons/IR.rst

     :type: :struct:`List` of :struct:`IRServo` objects
     :access: Get only

     Lists all Servos for the Vessel on which the script is being executed.
-On IR versions prior to 0.21.5 will always return servos for current focused vessel.
     Example of use::

         for s in ADDONS:IR:ALLSERVOS